sri-geospace/atmosense-abcgan-drivers/README.md

 Drivers will be saved to an output hdf5 file along with some other information about the processing.
 The output file name is specified in the config file.

+## Time Range Limitations

+Many drivers are extracted from data files included as package data.
+Consequentially, this package can only calculate drivers in the time ranges these data files cover.
+To calculate drivers for recent times, the data files may need to be manually updated (see `abcdrivers/data_files/README.md`).
+This package cannot calculate drivers for future times.